-Almost 1 in 30 people are living with sight loss.
-Everyone has different degrees of sight loss , the experience is personal to the individual.
-The images below are meant as representation of how a condition may affect someone’s vision.
+Almost 1 in 30 people is living with sight loss in the UK.
+Everyone has different degrees of sight loss, the experience is personal to the individual.
+The images below are a representation of how a condition may affect someone’s vision.

 Macular degeneration affects the central part of the field of vision.
 The most common cause of sight loss in older people is age related macular degeneration (AMD)